DNP: Family Nurse Practitioner

 For full listing of courses and descriptions, please visit the University Bulletin.

-New Student Orientation
+Virtual New Student Orientation

 On-Campus Requirements

-• Campus Learning and Skills Intensive (CLASI)
+• Clinical Learning and Skills Intensive (CLASI)

 • Objective Structured Clinical Examinations (OSCEs)